What is alcohol detoxification?

 Although Port of Call recommends admission to a private residential rehab centre as the most ideal method of alcohol withdrawal, since this is often the best possible route to recovery, it isn’t necessarily the most suitable option for all situations.
 Alcohol detoxification at home, where a qualified specialist over-sees a structured alcohol detoxification programme in your own home, can prove to be far more applicable in certain situations.
-Find out more about detoxing from Alcohol without going to rehab.

 The right help, at the right time